-The CIPFA Code of Practice on Treasury Management in the public services (the Code) was last revised in November 2011.
 The Code requires for the setting out of the responsibilities and duties of members and officers, allowing a framework for reporting and decision making on all aspects of treasury management.
-South Somerset District Council has adopted the original Code and has similarly adopted the revised 2011 Code in March 2014.
-The Code recommends the creation and maintenance of:
+This includes recommendations for the authority to create and maintain:

-A Treasury Management Policy Statement, stating the policies and objectives of its treasury management activities,

-Suitable Treasury Management Practices setting out the manner in which the organisation will seek to achieve those policies and objectives and prescribing how it will manage and control those activities.
+- A Treasury Management Policy Statement, stating the policies and objectives of its treasury management activities; - Suitable Treasury Management Practices setting out the manner in which the organisation will seek to achieve those policies and objectives and prescribing how it will manage and control those activities.